-Appeals may be no longer than (two thousand five hundred (2,500) words or five (5) pages (including attachments).
-Appeals should be submitted in electronic form using ARIAL or TIMES NEW ROMAN, 12-point font, and single-spaced.
+Appeals may be no longer than five (5) pages (including attachments).
+Appeals should be submitted in electronic form using Times New Roman, 12 point font, and single-spaced.
 Appeals should use footnotes, not endnotes.
 Appeals that do not meet these standards may be returned to the party for correction, but the time for appeal will not be extended unless there is evidence that technical malfunction caused the appeal document not to meet these standards.

-Appeals will be decided by an Appeal Board, who will be free of conflict of interest and bias, and will not serve as investigator, Title IX Coordinator, or hearing decision maker in the same matter.
+Appeals will be decided by an appellate hearing board, who will be free of conflict of interest and bias, and will not serve as investigator, Title IX Coordinator, or hearing decisionmaker in the same matter.

-Outcome of appeal will be provided in writing simultaneously to both parties, and include rationale for the decision.
+Outcome of appeal will be provided in writing simultaneously to both parties and include rationale for the decision.